SoftwareImpacts/SIMPAC-2022-270/README.md

 # Getting Started

-Bellow there is a Quickstart Guide to EvolutionaryPrototypingTS.
+Bellow there is a Quickstart Guide to TS_Evolutionary_Prototyping.

 ## Basic example ##